adamhatton/quizle/README.md

 - Whilst the quiz is active, anything the user types in will be checked against the answers after every keystroke.
 If an answer is correct it will automatically be revealed without the user needing to press enter
 - The guesses are automatically trimmed for whitespace and converted to lowercase before comparison
 - Guessing an already guessed answer will have no impact.
-If an answer appears more than once in the quiz, guessing it once will reveal every instance.
+If an answer appears more than once in the quiz, guessing it once will reveal every instance
 - There is back end validation to ensure guesses are only checked if the game is active
 - These features mean that it is simple and intuitive for users to make guesses with minimal input
+- The answers are stored as state in the front to enable the comparison, as I wanted a check to be made with every keystroke this was preferred to checking answers against the backend due to the number of API calls that it would result in

 ![guess input screenshot](docs/screenshots/guess-input.jpg)